adrianton3/adrianton3.github.io/src/jinter/jinter.md

 Unfortunately, the standard does not mention why some decisions were taken.
 Some apparently inconsistent or wacky features of JS were probably motivated by some very good reasons.
 Take for example `Array.prototype.toString` which is using the `join` method on the array in question.

-## Decisions, decisions

-Because the evaluator has to be able to evaluate itself and because I don't plan on implementing a ton of language features I did not have any "nice" way of managing the modules of the application.
-RequireJS and the likes are not good candidates since they tend to call methods on the DOM.

-Unfortunately, fancy transpilers are out of the question because these tend to output fairly unorthodox code.
-The code output by ClojureScript tends to be huge and its startup time when running directly in the browser is noticeably slow.

-I don't want to write it in vanilla ES5 because it's a pain.
-CoffeeScript however fits in the sweet spot.
-It's nice enough to program in and it doesn't generate too wild code.
-The only language feature I had to implement because of CoffeeScript alone is `==` and `!=` as it's used by the `?` operator.

-Since I don't plan to add support for regular expressions that means that the parser used for the language (esprima) cannot be evaluated.
-This means that the input to jinter running in jinter will have to be an AST, as a nested object/array structure, and not a string.

 ## Testing